schochastics/networkdata/README.md

 remotes::install_github("schochastics/networkdata")
 ```

-The required space for the package is around 18MB, given that it
+The required space for the package is ~22MB, given that it includes a
-includes a lot of data.
+lot of data.

 ## Notes